Education

 Focus on collaborating with stakeholders to support students with disabilities.
 Development and evaluation of individual education programs based on student assessment results.
 Consideration of technology, supplementary aids, services, and student’s transitional needs.
 Synthesis of cultural, ethnic, and linguistic diversity.
 Clarification of personal beliefs and adjusting to student needs.

-Prerequisites: EDU 200/EDU 201 and A major in special education k-12 academic behavioral strategist or minor in special education.
+Prerequisites: EDU 200/EDU 201 and Major in special education k-12 academic behavioral strategist or elementary and special education integrated major.
 Offered: Fall, Spring.

-Management of timelines and ethical responsibilities of a special educator.
-Implementation of appropriate interventions and procedures necessary to process moral dilemmas related to special education due process.
-Consultation with parents and professionals to provide special education services.
-Analysis of personal development.
-Integration of duty, virtue, responsibility, and Christian values.
+Management of timelines and responsibilities of a special education teacher/case manager.
+Implementation of procedures necessary to incorporate referral, assessment and evaluation, and IEP planning.
+Consultation with parents and professionals to provide special education services to students.
+Implementation of appropriate interventions.
+Analysis of personal and professional growth, development and efficacy.